brunow/ITWLoadingPanel/README.md

 ## ARC
-ITWLoadingPanel is fully compatible out of box with arc and non-arc project.
+ITWLoadingPanel is fully compatible out of box with both ARC and non-ARC project.